Gowok Fruit

 Geography/History

-Gowok is native to the tropical regions of Southeast Asia, namely the Indonesian islands of Java and Kalimantan (Borneo), and can be found throughout Malaysia, Singapore, and the Indonesian archipelago.
-The fruits were first catalogued by Dutch botanist Friedrich Anton Wilhelm Miguel during the mid-1800s.
-Once popular in markets throughout Indonesia and Malaysia, Gowok fruit are becoming harder to find.
-They can be spotted at local markets in Java, Bali and Kalimantan.
+Gowok fruits are native to the tropical regions of Southeast Asia, particularly the Indonesian islands of Java and Kalimantan in Borneo.
+They can also be found in Hawaii, the Philippines, Malaysia, Singapore, and the Indonesian archipelago.
+This variety thrives in tropical and subtropical climates.
+They can be found in the wild forests and hilly regions of Southeast Asia and are cultivated on a small commercial scale.
+These fruits were first cataloged by Dutch botanist Friedrich Anton Wilhelm Miguel during the mid-1800s.
+They became popular in the markets throughout Southeast Asia during the 1980s and 1990s.
+Gowok fruits are rare outside of Southeast Asia but can still be foraged from the wild and sourced from local markets in Java, Bali, and Kalimantan.